SAP/ui5-linter/README.md

 Note: Use "ui5lint --details" to show more information about the findings
 ```

 You can provide multiple glob patterns as arguments after the `ui5lint` command to filter and narrow down the linting results.
+Note: this can't be used to include files that normally wouldn't be checked (e.g. files outside of `webapp` in application projects)

 ```sh
 > ui5lint webapp/**/*